 Here’s what I do:

 I give the mix a good stir so everything is evenly incorporated, then I put 1 cup of mix into individual ziplock bags, and then stack them up in my freezer.
-This not only makes even easier work of it, but it also means you don’t have to stir up a big bowl of mix every time to make sure the ingredients are evenly distributed.
+This not only makes it even easier to work on it, but it also means you don’t have to stir up a big bowl of mix every time to make sure the ingredients are evenly distributed.
 I save all of my bags too so they can be used again and again for this same purpose.
 Add 2 or 3 cups of mix to your bags for larger families.

 Final note: This batter will work for pancakes and waffles, cause heaven knows, I heart a good waffle!